geonetwork/core-geonetwork/docs/eng/developer/source/schemaPlugins/index.rst

 Creating the schema-conversions.xml file
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 This file describes the converters that can be applied to metadata records that belong to the schema.

-Each converter must be manually defined as a GeoNetwork (Jeeves) service that can be called to transform a particular metadata record to a different schema.
+Each converter needs a GeoNetwork (Jeeves) service and a transformation XSL stylesheet.
+If you need a custom service, you will need to implement it, but this topic goes beyond the scope of this page;
+anyway usually you will only need an XSL file and one of the default GeoNetwork services.

 The schema-conversions.xml file for the MCP is as follows:

 ::

   <conversions>
      <converter name="xml_iso19139.mcp"
                 nsUri="http://bluenet3.antcrc.utas.edu.au/mcp"
                 schemaLocation="http://bluenet3.antcrc.utas.edu.au/mcp-1.5-experimental/schema.xsd"
                 xslt="xml_iso19139.mcp.xsl"/>